IamAfnanSk/damnbackend/README.md

 Damnbackend is responsible for handling the initial request for component creation.
 This was left incomplete due to time limitations.

+This is the backend part of the project which is used by [damnground](https://github.com/IamAfnanSk/damnground) and [damnbasher](https://github.com/IamAfnanSk/damnbasher).

 ## Features

 - Initial socket connection for requesting an environment